LOWER AUSTRIA

 And of course, the magnificent Melk Abbey, founded in the 11th century and perched on a high hill with panoramic views of the Danube.
 One of the most famous abbeys in Europe, it houses stunning art collections and valuable historical artifacts.

-LOWER AUSTRIA: HISTORY OF THE COAT OF ARMS
+LOWER AUSTRIA: COAT OF ARMS' HISTORY

-The appearance of the coat of arms with five eagles, presumably representing the five districts of the mark, dates back to the 11th century, although the earliest surviving depiction of the coat of arms on a stained-glass window in a monastery near Vienna is 200 years older.
+The origin of the coat of arms with five eagles, presumably representing the five districts of the march, dates back to the 11th century, although the earliest surviving depiction of the coat of arms, on a stained-glass window in a monastery near Vienna, is 200 years older.
+The number of birds and the color of the shield varied initially.
+Furthermore, for hundreds of years, heated, sometimes even scandalous, debates raged over which eagles or larks were depicted on the coat of arms.

 If you pay attention, on the early coats of arms, the eagles, in German, look disciplinedly in one direction, while in the modern version they look more friendly and positively, at each other.